tjanczuk/edge/README.md

 node-gyp build -debug
 ```

-The resulting `owin.node` binary must be copied to the `lib\native\win32\{x86|x64}` directory, depending on the built target.
+The resulting `owin.node` binary must be copied to the `lib\native\win32\{ia32|x64}` directory, depending on the architecture.
 The `owin.js` expects the native library in that location.
 You can override this behavior by setting the OWIN_NATIVE environment variable to the fully qualified file name of the owin.node binary.
 It is useful during development, for example:

 ```
 set OWIN_NATIVE=C:\projects\owin\build\Debug\owin.node